baoyuan118/payment-bridge/doc/api.md

 ```
 [GET] /api/v1/public/status/:cid
 ```
-This staus of a deal cid
+This status of a data cid

 **Authentification required**